Date

 Even small touches of color can have a major impact.
 A brightly painted front door can serve as a welcoming focal point and inject personality without overwhelming the entire facade.
 It’s a perfect example of how a small change can make a big first impression.
 Finally, a great color choice is also a practical one.
 Lighter shades tend to reflect sunlight, which can help keep your home cooler.
 The right color should also complement the permanent fixtures of your home, like the color of your roof or any existing brick or stonework, tying everything together for a polished, intentional finish.

-Exterior Paint Colors That Always Look Good
+Exterior Paint Colors That Stand the Test of Time

 Choosing an exterior paint color can feel like a huge commitment, but you don’t have to reinvent the wheel to find a look you’ll love for years.
 While paint trends come and go, some color families have proven staying power.
 These are the shades that look great on almost any home, complementing a wide range of architectural styles and materials.
 They work beautifully with everything from classic cedar shake to modern metal roofing, creating a cohesive look for your entire exterior.